 - Age: Starting in young adulthood, the risk of OSA grows as a person gets older until it levels out sometime after turning 60 years old.

-- Obesity: People with a higher body-mass index (BMI) have an increased risk of having OSA.
+- Excessive weight: People with a higher body-mass index (BMI) have an increased risk of having OSA.

 - Specific anatomic features: Having a tongue that is larger or a lower jaw that is shorter can make it more likely for a person’s airway to become blocked during sleep.